LamP-Dynamics/Automated-MAC-Filtering-for-Routers-using-Puppeteer/readme.md

 ```
 ADMIN_PASS=your_admin_password
 PRIVILEGED=mac1-mac2-mac3
+DIR605_URL=http://192.168.0.1  	# Desired URL for DIR605L Router
+WR840N_URL=http://192.168.3.1  	# Desired URL for WR840N Router
 ```

 Replace `your_admin_password` with the actual admin password of your router and `mac1-mac2-mac3` with the MAC addresses that should be privileged.
+Update the URLs to match your router's IP addresses.
+Please not that currently in this release version the password of each router is equal.

 ## License